Authentication and Authorization

 Id_token Returned for openid and associated user scopes for user authentication

-Native Applications
+Native App

 If you are building a native application, the authorization code flow with a Proof Key for Code Exchange (PKCE) is the favored method for regulating the access between your application and a resource server.
+It includes an additional step at the beginning and an extra verification at the end.

 When the native app begins the authorization request, instead of immediately launching a browser, the client first creates what is known as a ‘Code Verifier .‘ It is a cryptographically random string using the characters A-Z, a-z, 0-9, and the punctuation characters -._~ (hyphen, period, underscore, and tilde), between 43 and 128 characters long.